 Public transportation is an important component of communities along the Wasatch Front.
 It creates connections between neighborhoods and binds our communities together.
 By providing more transportation options, UTA not only contributes to sustainable practices but also adds to the quality of life for residents.
-This report summarizes the efforts that UTA was engaged in for 2012.
+This report summarizes the efforts that UTA was engaged in for 2014.
 Improved ridership, alternative fuel vehicles, reduced carbon emissions, and customer focused use of technology are just a few of the areas where UTA has shown both commitment and improvement to our sustainability goals.

 This past year UTA reached many new milestones.
-Our ridership system wide reached 42.8 million trips, the highest in UTA history.
-FrontRunner commuter rail ridership increased 14.4 percent above 2011, hitting 1.87 million trips in 2012.
+Our ridership system wide reached 45.2 million trips, the highest in UTA history.
+FrontRunner commuter rail ridership increased 15% percent above 2013, hitting 4.47 million trips in 2014.
 UTA's flex-route bus service, a typical bus route that deviates off route for reserved calls, again had a significant increase with ridership up by 70 percent over 2011.
-With the addition of the new TRAX routes that opened in 2011, ridership was up 14.7 percent on TRAX lines for a total of 17.5 million passenger trips in 2012.
+TRAX light rail saw a ridership increase of 5 percent on for a total of 19.6 million passenger trips in 2014.

 The FrontLines 2015 rail projects continue to move forward.
 When complete, the Frontlines program will feature four new TRAX lines in Salt Lake County and an extension of the FrontRunner line from Provo to Salt Lake City.
 In 2012, we completed the FrontRunner line between Provo and Salt Lake, and started revenue service in December.
-Significant progress was also made on the construction on the Airport and Draper TRAX lines which will open in 2013, completing the Frontlines 2015 program.
+2014 also saw the first full year of the new Sline streetcar.
+The Sline had a total of 337,418 boardings that year.
+With the completion of the Sline, UTA saw total completion of it's FrontLines 2015 project establishing a backbone rail network to our system.

 The passenger experience continues to be a focus of UTA's.
-Previously launched UTA Facebook and Twitter accounts, which provide news and updates on service, reached 2,563 likes and 4,794 followers, respectively, in 2012.
+Previously launched UTA Facebook and Twitter accounts, which provide news and updates on service, reached 9,091 likes and 13,073 followers, respectively, in 2014.
 Additionally, UTA provides private developers access to real time trip data to be used in the creation of "apps", allowing customers to track their bus or train on mobile devices.
 We are committed to providing ever increasing technologies and methods that build meaningful relationships with current riders, while cultivating trust and excitement among our future riders.